Prof Zion Tse

 Cost-effective Lung Biopsy with Intraoperative Electrical Impedance Sensing and Artificial Intelligence Navigation

 Lung cancer is the second most common cancer in both men and women.
 More than one million lung cancer cases are diagnosed worldwide each year.
-It has the highest death rate among all types of cancers in the United States and worldwide.
-Early detection with higher yield tissue diagnosis as well as an accurate localization during lung interventions may help reduce the impact, death rate, and overall population cost of lung cancer.
-Accurate and timely clinical information facilitates patient-specific therapy decisions, resulting improved clinical outcomes.
-Engineering approaches that are low cost and also Accurate localization of biopsy devices alongside of verification that biopsy needle is within solid abnormal tissue (and not normal non-target lung) can signi?cantly improve the accuracy of the diagnosis, which further helps clinicians make the optimal decision via a lung treatment decision tree.
+Among all types of cancers in the United States and worldwide, it has the highest mortality rate.
+Early detection with higher yield tissue diagnosis, as well as accurate localization during lung interventions may help reduce the negative impact, death rate, and overall population cost of lung cancer.
+Accurate and timely clinical information facilitates patient-specific therapy decisions, resulting in improved clinical outcomes.
+Engineering approaches that are low in cost and accurate, alongside verification of biopsy needle within solid abnormal tissue (and not normal non-target lung), can significantly improve the accuracy of the diagnosis.
+These further helps clinicians make the optimal decision via a lung treatment decision tree.

 Smartphone Application For Effective Prostate Cancer Screening With Machine Learning Enhanced PSA-density Measurement